 Where to stay in New York City: Stay at The Bowery Hotel in trendy Nolita for cozy stylish rooms that come with jaw-dropping views.

 Check price and availability at The Bowery Hotel here.

 6. Yosemite National Park, California

-A visit to Yosemite National Park in the perfect October travel destination; it’s a great time to miss the crowds of summer.
+A visit to Yosemite National Park is the perfect October travel destination; it’s a great time to miss the crowds of summer.

-October is the perfect time to visit thanks to fewer crowds and mild weather.
+October is the perfect time to visit thanks to smaller crowds and mild weather.
 Temperatures are usually in the 60s and 70s during the day, ideal for hiking!